chingchenms/llvm/docs/Coroutines.rst

   void *f(int n) {
      for(;;) {
-       yield(n++);
+       print(n++);
        <suspend> // magic: returns a coroutine handle on first suspend
      }
   }

-This coroutine calls some function `yield` with value `n` as an argument and suspends execution.
-Every time it resumes it calls `yield` again with an argument one bigger than the last time.
+This coroutine calls some function `print` with value `n` as an argument and suspends execution.
+Every time this coroutine resumes, it calls `print` again with an argument one bigger than the last time.
 This coroutine never completes by itself and must be destroyed explicitly.
 If we use this coroutine with a `main` shown in the previous section.
-It will call `yield` with values 4, 5 and 6 after which the coroutine will be destroyed.
+It will call `print` with values 4, 5 and 6 after which the coroutine will be destroyed.

-We will look at individual parts of the LLVM coroutine matching the pseudo-code above starting with coroutine frame creation and destruction:
+The LLVM IR for this coroutine looks like this:

 .. code-block:: llvm